 What are the disadvantages of smart meters?

-Criticism of Smart Meters has been fierce, especially in areas where their installation has been compulsory.
+Criticism of smart meters has been fierce, especially in areas where their installation has been compulsory.
 The main reasons for opposition are largely based around cost and privacy issues.
-Installation of the meters does not come cheap for the energy companies, and it is inevitable that the company will try and pass on the cost to the customer, whether directly or indirectly.
+Installation of the meters does not come cheap for the energy companies, and it companies inevitably try and pass on the cost to the customer, whether directly or indirectly.

 Some customers believe it will result in higher bills in future due to the billions it will cost to change the whole grid over to the new meters.